 The Art of Coming Home

 My book on self-development is now finished and is coming out in April!
 This is a guide to everything I wish I had known when I was starting out on my own journey, and I am really looking forward to sharing it with you.
 In addition to a lot of useful information there are many exercises and tools you can use to get to know yourself better, get some perspective on situations and move forwards in your growth.

-We look at topics such as; self-love and self-esteem, learning about how you think, getting in touch with your feelings and processing them and even shadow work.
+We look at topics such as; self-love and self-esteem, learning about how you think, getting in touch with your feelings and processing them and even working with your inner child.
 Whatever you are working on right now, there is definitely something in this book that will help you.

 Excerpt from The Art of Coming Home